 Am I Overpaying for a Diamond?
-What to Check Before You Buy
+Why It Happens (and What to Check Before You Buy)

 It’s a question most people don’t ask out loud.
 But, it’s there.